kream404/spoof/docs/config.md

 ## Config

+Please reference the `sample.json` in the repo when consulting the documentation.

 ### Cache Configuration

 The `cache` section of the configuration defines the connection parameters for a database and settings for reproducible data generation.